alex-s168/website/pages/compiler-pattern-matching.typ

 #section[
   == Combining with a DSL
-  The best way to do pattern matching is to have a pattern matching / rewrite DSL, that transpiles to pattern matching / rewrite dialect operations.
+  I recommend having a pattern matching / rewrite DSL, that transpiles to pattern matching / rewrite dialect operations.

-  The advantage of this over just having a rewrite dialect is that it (should) make patterns even more readable.
+  The advantage of this over just having a rewrite dialect is that it makes patterns even more readable (and maintainable!)
 ]

 #section[